Eating Plant Based in Malaysia Part Two – Detailed Images and Journal

 This dish is called Yam Basket and it’s one of my faves.
 It’s steamed yam in a circular crust and then filled with veggies and ginko nuts.
 It usually comes with chicken in the filling but I always request a version without the chicken.

-whole food plant based yam basket dish
+whole-food plant-based yam basket dish

 One day we stumbled upon a health food store that had a little plant based cafe attached to it.
 The cafe served yummy food and they had carrot juice the day we were there.